nikouu/TinyWordle/README.md

 Looking at the dumps of what is linked, it's all the core library things like `System.Threading`, `System.Collections`, and things like the various primitive types.
 I understand now why the snake game creator went to the toolchain and I can see things being linked.

-As for now, I dont understand enough about Interop, Importing DLLs, or want to get into messing with the toolchain.
+As for now, I don't understand enough about Interop, Importing DLLs, or want to get into messing with the toolchain.

 ## Attempt 13 (-1 KB)
 Still not with the toolchain, just ideas that come to me now and again.